You’re probably thinking:

 The brand’s factories also have ISO Certification which means they are environmentally aware and recycle all waste and use closed loop systems when dyeing fabric so that no polluted water is released into the environment.
 In addition, the dyes are low salt and eco-friendly and packaging uses recycled paper and inks are vegetable based.

-Many of you know that I am a fan of bamboo given that we grow bamboo on our farm.
+Many of you know that I am a fan of the bamboo plant given that we grow bamboo on our farm.
 I use the term ‘grow’ loosely because it grows itself without any effort and energy on my part.
 It truly is a highly resistant, hardy grass that grows with little interference.
 It is drought resistant, pest resistant and grows extremely quickly.
 These are eco-friendly characteristics that are often overlooked and should still be factored in when ‘shopping better’.

 In fact, before I partnered with Boody, I had made several purchases because their clothing is basic and ultra comfortable to wear when I’m practising yoga or working out at the gym.
 Plus if you’ve ever worn bamboo, you’d know how silky smooth it feels.
 Absolutely divine on the skin.
+I still prefer organic cotton and keep bamboo fabric purchases to a minimum, but I still haven’t found an organic cotton pair of undies and socks that have the same luxurious feeling.
+What are your thoughts?